-- speak out - Employ the 4 point strategy where they feel comfortable
+- Be encouraged to speak out - employ the 4-point strategy where they feel comfortable.

 First Reported Incident:

 - attend a support meeting where understanding bullying behavior is discussed. - be advised on how the school will respond to the reported incident and how the student should respond if it is repeated.